 Our primary source of revenue is from development of product candidates pursuant to our contracts with the U.S. government.
 Government funding is subject to the U.S. government's appropriations process and the U.S. government has the right under our contracts with them to terminate such contracts for convenience.
-If U.S. government funding is not received or is delayed, our results of operations would be materially and adversely affected and we may need to seek additional sources of capital.
+If U.S. government funding is not received or is further delayed, our results of operations would be materially and adversely affected and we may need to seek additional sources of capital and significantly curtail our current operations.
 We do not generate any revenue from non-government, commercial sale of our pharmaceutical product candidates.